-Lively, independent, and charming, the Jack Russell has stolen the hearts of 2,8% Australian dog owners.
+Lively, independent, and charming, the Jack Russell has stolen the hearts of 2,8% of Australian dog owners.
 Victorians love their Jack Russells more than most (4,9%), followed by The Northern Territory (3.9%) and Western Australia (2.9%).
 And what’s not to like about this affectionate dog breed?
-They’re super-active, super-smart and enjoy going along on hikes with the family.
+They’re super-active, and super-smart, and enjoy going along on hikes with the family.

 Although small in size, the Chihuahua has a large number of fans across the country.
 It’s the number 7 most popular dog breed, with 2,6% of all dog owners taking care of one.
 This doggy is most common in Western Australia, making up 4.2% of all canines on the west coast.